 In the behind-the-scenes Night City Wire YouTube series, players got their first look at some of the car classes in Cyberpunk 2077.
-Everything from the exteriors to the interiors are created in incredible detail, leading to the game having some of the best open-world vehicle graphics ever seen.
+Everything from the exteriors to the interiors is created in incredible detail.
+This leads to the game having some of the best open-world vehicle graphics ever seen.

-According to the developers, each vehicle will offer a “unique driving experience” so vehicle choice may make-or-break a mission.
+According to the developers, each vehicle will offer a “unique driving experience,” and so vehicle choice may make-or-break a mission.
 Several different classes (levels) of cars have been revealed so far, which we’ve highlighted below.

 Cyberpunk 2077 Economy cars